 Water purification is needed to get the maximum health benefits.
 In-home water filtration systems include units that fit directly on the tap or large units that are housed in a basement and filter the house's entire system.
 You can also get filters that integrate with your fridge water dispenser to filter drinking water and even ice cubes.

 Bottleless water coolers — countertop or free-standing units — are another option for safe drinking water.
 Going bottleless also means no cumbersome, space-hogging jugs.
-However, installing a tap or whole-house filter system will ensure that you also have access to clean water for cooking and bathing.
+However, installing a tap or whole-house water filter system will ensure that you also have access to clean water for cooking and bathing.
 Water softening filtration systems will help ensure your appliances run efficiently and last longer to boot!
 The means saving you money in the long run.

 Do you like the way your water tastes?
 Even if your home water supply is safe, it could still have an unpleasant taste or odor due to mineral content, your pipes or chlorine, which is added to public drinking water to help control microorganisms.
 Water filtration helps eliminate any fishy, earthy or other unpleasant odors and tastes — which will ensure you drink more of it!